 Application Procedures and Standards for Proposals

 - Applicants should prepare a detailed description of the proposed study, not to exceed six double-spaced pages, as well as a one-page bibliography for the project, following NEH guidelines.
-Five copies of this initial proposal should be submitted to Paul Lukacs, director, (c/o Dept. of English, HU 042 O), by the first working day in August of the summer preceding that for which the stipend is sought.
+Five copies of this initial proposal should be submitted to Mark Osteen, Director (c/o Dept. of English, HU 242B), by the first working day in August of the summer preceding that for which the stipend is sought.

 - A hard copy of the completed proposal, along with the materials listed in #3 and with the routing form of ORSP, are also to be submitted to ORSP by the end of the second week of September.

 - Applicants are also asked to submit their proposal, vita, and cover page for summer research applications to the University's faculty development committee, by the committee's deadline for summer research grants, usually in December.

 - If a University nominee does not receive the NEH stipend and is granted a Loyola summer research grant, an additional amount is granted to that nominee from Center for the Humanities funds to make the grant comparable with the sum of the NEH stipend.

 - If a University nominee does not receive the NEH stipend and is not granted a Loyola summer research grant, the Center for the Humanities grants a summer stipend comparable to the NEH summer stipend to that nominee.